 Becoming a planet owner is a lot easier than you might think.
-All you have to do is take a quick glance at an astronomical map, pick out whichever planet or moon tickles your fancy, tell everyone you own it, and you're set.
-It's a little like telling a man in a bar that you own his freshly bought pint because you say you do, only less dangerous because there's no one to hospitalize you in outer space.
+All you have to do is take a quick glance at an astronomical map, pick out whichever planet or moon takes your fancy (I'd go for one of the ringed ones; the heritage Hennessy of the liquor store in the sky that is our solar system), tell everyone you own it and you're set.
+It's a bit like telling a man in a bar that you own his freshly bought pint because you say you do, only less dangerous because there's no one to hospitalise you in outer space.

-Dennis M. Hope is an American man who did just that and is now planet overlord of the moon, Mars, Venus, Mercury, and Io (one of Jupiter's moons).
-Dennis happened to be broke when he started collecting planets and worked out a way to monetize his new hobby: claim legal ownership via the UN, subdivide his extraterrestrial land and sell it off in chunks.
-It's probably about the best business model I've ever heard of (besides Ponzi schemes, obviously—those things are golden), which may be why Dennis has been able to use the celestial-property game as his sole source of income since 1995.
+Dennis M Hope is an American man who did just that and is now planet overlord of the moon, Mars, Venus, Mercury and Io (one of Jupiter's moons).
+Dennis happened to be broke when he started collecting planets and worked out a way to monetise his new hobby: claim legal ownership via the UN, subdivide his extra-terrestrial land and sell it off in chunks.
+It's probably about the best business model I've ever heard of (besides Ponzi schemes, obviously – those things are golden), which may be why Dennis has been able to use the celestial property game as his sole source of income since 1995.

-The author's dad's deed to land on the moon.
+The author's dad's deeds to land on the moon.

-VICE: How did you end up owning and selling off chunks of the moon?
+VICE: Hi Dennis.
+How did you come to end up owning and selling off chunks of the moon?

 But how did you acquire it?

-I just filed a claim of ownership for the moon, the other eight planets and their moons, and sent it to the United Nations with a note stating that my intent was to subdivide and sell the property to anybody who wanted it.
-I told them that if they had a legal problem with it they should please let me know.
+I just filed a claim of ownership for the moon, the other eight planets and their moons, and sent it to the United Nations with a note stating that my intent was to subdivide and sell the property to anybody that wanted it.
+I told them that, if they had a legal problem with it, that they should please let me know.

 Did they ever get back to you?